jnduli/blog_jnduli.co.ke/content/prepare_kicad_pcb_for_elecrow.rst

 Make sure the Plot format is set to Gerber.
 It is also advisable to set an OutputDirectory for your gerber files.
+This prevents mixing up the gerber with normal project files.

 Make sure the following are checked in Options:

 + Plot footprint values
 + Plot footprint references